feltrisHD/WindowClick/README.md

 How to compile:
-Change into the Directory the WindowClick.cpp file is located and run: g++ WindowClick.cpp -o WindowClick -lSDL2
+Change into the Directory the WindowClick.cpp file is located and run: g++ WindowClick1.1.cpp -o WindowClick -lSDL2